mariam2022skipq/Sirius_Python/mariambhatti/Sprint6/pyrest/Readme.md

-SPRINT 4 PROJECT : API GATEWAY
+SPRINT 6 Project : Dockerizing RESTFUL CRUD API Gateway Project for Web health Application!
 #  RESTFUL CRUD API Gateway Project for Web health Application!
+### Use docker to build API test clients using pyresttest.

-#### This is a AWS CRUD API Gateway application for the Web Crawler app to populate a URL DynamoDB table to perform REST API CRUD operations and monitor the resource web health.
+#### This is a Dockerized  AWS CRUD API Gateway application for the Web Crawler app to populate a URL DynamoDB table to perform REST API CRUD operations and monitor the resource web health.

 ##### [Back-to-Top](#back-to-top)
 ---